laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

 Laravel 7 uses a new date serialization format when using the `toArray` or `toJson` method on Eloquent models.
-To format dates for serialization, the framework now uses Carbon's `toJSON` method, which produces an ISO-8601 compatible date including timezone information and fractional seconds and better integration with client-side date parsing libraries.
+To format dates for serialization, the framework now uses Carbon's `toJSON` method, which produces an ISO-8601 compatible date including timezone information and fractional seconds.
+In addition, this change provides better support and integration with client-side date parsing libraries.

 Previously, dates would be serialized to a format like the following: `2019-12-02 20:01:00`.
 Dates serialized using the new format will appear like: `2019-12-02T20:01:00.283041Z`.